ddb-code7/docfx_softeng/project/softeng2/ds_week11_cherry_picking/blank_self_eval.md

 #### Deleting Records

 - `2x1p` Successful deletion of a selected record.
+(1 points)
 - `2x1p` Deletion with confirmation.
 Eg. `MessageBox.Show("","",MessageBoxButtons.YesNo)`

 #### CSV File handling

 - `1x2p` Read data from a CSV file that can be opened using an OpenFileFialog.

 - `1x2p` Save data to CSV file that can be picked using a SaveFileFialog.